alexp616/jupiter-api/README.md

+This is a cloned repository from https://github.com/Wolfiej-k/jupiter-api.

+***

 # Jupiter API

 > This library is a third-party API to retrieve student grades, courses, and assignments from the [JupiterEd](https://jupitered.com/) education platform.
 Implemented using TypeScript, Node.js, and the [Puppeteer](https://github.com/puppeteer/puppeteer) web-crawling library.